 - Amplify women’s voices in the public space

 - Better collaborate by strengthening local, regional and national alliances

 - Gain stability through financial support

 “Women’s Voices and Leadership is extremely promising.
 Currently, available funding is usually thematic, short-term and quite limited, which restricts local organizations’ ability to act.
-Conversely, this program affords direct, multi-year financing.
-Women’s organizations will thus be able to bolster the impact and scope of all of their activities.
-Moreover, ad hoc projects could also be financed through the responsive funding available.
+This program, however, provides direct, multi-year funding to help women’s organizations bolster the impact and scope of their activities.
+The program is also responsive enough to support ad hoc projects.
 This is truly innovative!”

 Promote alliances between women’s movements in Benin and Burkina Faso

 In both countries, the situation of women and girls is quite similar and worrisome.
-Beninese and Burkinabè women are particularly targeted by acts of violence, not to mention the fact that they participate little in political decision-making.
-They are also the prime targets of the lack of access to sexual and reproductive health services.
+Beninese and Burkinabé women are targeted by acts of violence and participate little in political decision-making.
+They also face a lack of access to sexual and reproductive health services.

 By including two neighbouring countries in the same project, the objective is to encourage exchanges between movements that defend women’s rights throughout the region.
 In particular, the project will:

 Direct contribution to the recognition and exercise of the rights of 28,000 people

 Support for the development of 5 to 7 initiatives per country to test different approaches